Mensch Lab & Beit Noar Staff

 Bruce Sham is the co-founder of the Amanda Sham Resource Center for Children with Special Needs.
 Bruce has taught in the Resource Center for 33 years helping students with different learning styles enjoy their religious school experience.

-I am currently the pre-k teacher in the School of Early Learning and the kindergarten teacher in the Beth Am religious school.
-I have been teaching for 17 years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
-I first came to Temple Beth Torah as a teaching assistant with the 4 year old class and the very next year I began teaching pre-k/K in my own classroom.
-I absolutely love teaching because the children can always put a great big smile on my face.
-On a personal note, I am lucky enough to be the mommy to a fabulous 9 year old who just started 4th grade and a 6 year old who just started 1st grade in the Upper Moreland school district.
+I am currently the pre-K teacher in Beth Am’s School of Early Learning and the Kindergarten teacher in the Mensch Lab.
+I have been teaching for twenty years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
+I first came to Temple Beth Torah as a teaching assistant with the four-year-old class, and the very next year I began teaching pre-K/K in my own classroom.
+I absolutely love teaching, because the children can always put a great big smile on my face.
+On a personal note, I am lucky enough to be the mommy to a fabulous twelve-year-old who just started seventh grade and a nin-year-old who just started fourth grade in the Upper Moreland School District.